 The major benefits of a student line of credit are flexibility and lower interest.
 This option is different from a traditional loan because you can use money as you need it, and you pay interest only on the funds you withdraw.
 This is an important benefit of a line of credit that can save you money compared with taking out a traditional loan.
 A student line of credit also provides more flexible repayment options, generally requiring lower monthly payments than traditional government loans require.

 The other downside to student lines of credit is that, unlike for government loans, interest accrues immediately on the amount you borrow.
-Some student lines of credit allow for capitalized interest (or compound interest), which means that you may sometimes be allowed to skip a payment and have the interest owing added to the principal amount (the original amount you borrowed).
+Some student lines of credit allow for capitalized interest, which means that you may sometimes be allowed to skip a payment and have the interest owing added to the principal amount (the original amount you borrowed).
 This can provide some financial relief, but remember that it’s increasing the debt that you will need to repay later.

 Source: Bank of Canada

 You may want to consider the Scotia Professional® Student Plan, which is available to medical students.
-It offers a line of credit of up to $300,000 with an interest rate of prime minus 0.25% (3.70% as of September 2019), as well as a chequing account and credit card fee waivers, and other benefits for medical students.
-You can apply online to pre-qualify for the line of credit in just 7 minutes.
+It offers a line of credit of up to $350,000 with an interest rate of prime minus 0.25% (2.45% as of July 2020), as well as a chequing account, credit card fee waivers and other benefits for medical students.

 Whichever line of credit you pursue, apply early.
 The best practice is to complete your application at the same time that you apply for government grants and loans.

 One of the most crucial things is to budget effectively.
 Generally, about half the cost of medical school is directly related to education, while the other half comprises basic living expenses.
-This piece of the financial puzzle can be challenging, and may seem daunting.
-Getting help from an MD Advisor can be particularly important here, to avoid unpleasant surprises and unnecessary costs.
+This piece of the financial puzzle can be challenging and may seem daunting.

 The cost of tuition and living can vary significantly.
-For example, medical students at the University of Saskatchewan pay almost double the tuition that University of Manitoba students do (about $17,000 and $9,000, respectively).
-Generally, it will cost more to live in a big city than in a small town.
+For example, medical students at the University of Saskatchewan pay almost double the tuition that University of Manitoba students pay (about $17,000 and $9,000, respectively).
+Another thing to think about is that it will generally cost more to live in a big city than in a small town.

 Wherever you end up, accurately assessing the costs of medical school and living is one of the first steps in the budgeting process.

 Building a budget starts with an honest assessment.
-It’s important to realize you cannot just take the amount of your funding and divide it by four to cover all your annual expenses.
-Years 3 and 4 are more expensive than the first two because they require travelling for CaRMS interviews (for your residency placement), electives, conferences, exams and more.
+It’s important to realize you cannot just take the amount of your funding and divide it by the number of years of medical school to cover all your annual expenses.
+The final years are more expensive than the first ones because they require travelling for CaRMS interviews (for your residency placement), electives, exams and more.

 Using a credit card instead of cash can help you keep track of all the money you spend.
 The earlier you start keeping track, the more prepared you’ll be when it’s time to budget for your semester expenses.

 A credit card is also a responsibility.
 Be sure to pay off your balance at the end of the month — in full.
-Though, of course, you should consider the interest rates on your credit cards (they matter), it’s never a good idea to borrow money directly through your credit card that you can’t pay back at the end of the month because that will hurt your credit score.
+It’s never a good idea to borrow money directly through your credit card that you can’t pay back at the end of the month because the interest rates on your credit cards can be upwards of 20%! .

 Remember that you must pay interest on everything you borrow.
 So the best practice is to borrow only as much as you need.